mokolita/knights_radiant_CLI/README.md

 # KnightsRadiant

-Welcome to your new gem!
+Welcome to your new Knights Radiant Gem!
 In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
 Put your Ruby code in the file `lib/knights_radiant`.
-To experiment with that code, run `bin/console` for an interactive prompt.
+To experiment with that code, run `bin/run` for an interactive prompt that will help you discover the Order of the Knights Radiant you would belong to.
+This program is based off of the information provided in Brandon Sanderson's books from "The Stormlight Archives".

-TODO: Delete this and the text above, and describe your gem

 ## Installation